michalcichon/michalcichon.github.io/_posts/2025-10-01-game-vibecoded-in-chatgpt-gemini-and-claude.md

 ---
 layout: post
-title:  "I have vibe-coded a game in ChatGPT, Claude and Gemini"
+title:  "How I Vibe-Coded a Game Using ChatGPT, Claude, and Gemini"
 description: ""
 date:   2025-10-01 06:00:00 +0200
 categories: programming